nopnop2002/esp-idf-cc1101/ws/README.md

 Set the wireless communication direction.

 ### WS to Radio
-Subscribe with WebSocket and send to Radio.
+Receive from WebSocket and send to Radio.
 ESP32 acts as WebSocket Server.
 You can use ws-client.py as WS Client.
 ```python3 ws-client.py```